MobilePayDev/MobilePay-Subscriptions/docs/mutual_ssl_flow.md

 layout: default
 ---

-## <a name="overview"></a> Overview - MobilePay Subscriptions
+## <a name="overview"></a> Overview - MobilePay Subscriptions  [A deprecated API]

 Billing your customers has never been easier before.
 This document explains how to make a technical integration to the **MobilePay Subscriptions** product.
 The audience for this document is either technical integrators acting on behalf of merchants, or merchant creating their own integrations.
 You can find more information on our <a href="https://developer.mobilepay.dk/subscriptions-main">Developer Portal</a>.

+This API is `deprecated `, so we recommend you use the Subscriptions API that uses OAuth 2.0 protocol for authentication and authorization and contains endpoints needed to implement MobilePay Subscriptions in your system.

 Related links:
 - You can read more about the product [here](https://developer.mobilepay.dk/subscriptions-main).